 Rainy Night in Georgia

-Candles flickered, lighting corners of the living room in strange ways, making McCoy feel as if this wasn't his home, wasn't the place he had grown up, but some stranger's house.
+Candles flickered, lighting corners of the living room in strange ways, making McCoy feel as if this wasn't his home, wasn't the place he'd grown up, but some stranger's house.
 He breathed in the musty odor: that down-home, southern smell of a house shut up for too long.

 "You really need to pay the damn bills, Bones," Jim said as he came out of the dark bathroom.
 "We're not going to run out of water, are we?"

 Christine kicked her shoes off and stretched out on the chaise McCoy's mother had loved.
-"Even with a well, there will be no long, hot baths--or even short, hot baths."
+"Even with a well, there'll be no long, hot baths—or even short, hot baths."

 "No hot water?
 Great."
-Jim sat down on the couch, seemed unsure whether to make himself comfortable or not.
+Jim sat down on the couch and seemed unsure whether to make himself comfortable or not.
 "So, is this where you lived with Jocelyn?"